Sunday, January 25, 2026

 And solitude would steady my torn soul.

-A shadow clung and would not drift away;
+A shadow clung and would not pass away;

-A ghost no strength of mine could chase to day.
+A ghost no strength of mine could drive away.

 Thus parting proved not peace but deeper pain,

-For love once lost returns in sorrow’s reign.
+For love once lost lets sorrow rise and reign.

 II